Diuit/DUChat-iOS-demo/README.md

    }
    ```

-10. We'd also like to give users displya names, say `WebUser` and  `MobileUser`.
-This can be achived easily by modifying the meta data of current user.
+10. We'd also like to give users display names, say `WebUser` and  `MobileUser`.
+This can be achieved easily by modifying the meta data of current user.
 Modify above code a little bit:

 ```swift
    /*  ViewController.swift */